djycn/faster-rcnn-implemented-with-torchvision/README.md

 ### data formats

 In the `$data_path_dir`, all images for training and evaluating should be stored in `.jpg` format and in folder `images/`.
-Iits labels should be in the form of `class_index x1 y1 x2 y2` (x ranging from 0 to W, y ranging from 0 to H)for all bounding boxes, and the `class index` shall start from 1.
+Iits labels should be in the form of `class_index x1 y1 w, h` (x1, y1, w, h all range from 0 to 1, where x1 and y1 stand for the centroid coordinates for the bbox while w and h stand for the width and height.)for all bounding boxes, and the `class index` shall start from 1.

 All classes' names shall be stored in `classes.names` one line for each class name with `background` as the default class name.
 The training images' directory shall be stored in `train.txt` like `0001.jpg`, and the validating images shall be stored in `valid.txt` resembly.